fdciabdul/fdciabdul/README.md

 <!--START_SECTION:quran-->

-**Surah 73: سُورَةُ المُزَّمِّلِ (Al-Muzzammil) - 3**
+**Surah 42: سُورَةُ الشُّورَىٰ (Ash-Shura) - 5**

-of one-half thereof - or make it a little less than that,
+The uppermost heavens are well-nigh rent asunder [for awe of Him]; and the angels extol their Sustainer’s limitless glory and praise, and ask for­giveness for all who are on earth.
+Oh, verily, God alone is truly-forgiving, a dispenser of grace!
  <!--END_SECTION:quran-->